 Danville is one of Virginia's 38 independent cities.
 As such, it functions in much the same way a county would in Virginia and in other parts of the country.
 In other words, although it is bounded on the south by North Carolina and Pittsylvania County to the east, west and north, the County has no authority in Danville.
 The City operates under the council-manager form of government.
 Policymaking and legislative authority is vested in the City Council, which consists of nine members including a Mayor and Vice-Mayor.
 Council members are elected at large on a nonpartisan basis to serve staggered four-year terms.
-The next elections will be held in May 2016 when five seats will be voted upon.
-In 2018, the remaining four seats will be on the ballot.
+The next election is in May 2018 with four council seats will be on the ballot.
 The Council elects the Mayor and Vice-Mayor from its membership and they serve two year terms.

 The City Council is responsible for passing ordinances, adopting the budget, appointing committee and board members, and hiring the City Manager, City Clerk and City Attorney.
 The Members of the Council are collegial, work well together, and have a great deal of respect for their staff.
 They may disagree, and the debate behind closed doors can be vigorous.
 Still, when the door opens, they are united in the course of action they have determined is best of the City.